 Several times I entreated him to go, but he dismissed it.
 What fortune for me that he did not go because he ended up carrying my pack and his as I walked more slowly and started to show visibly my physical limit approaching.

-My mind raced as I thought of how I would get back!
-Colbie made me feel really cared about.
+My mind raced as I thought of how I would get back, but Colbie helped me feel cared about.
 I could not believe it!

-Colbie is not the sentimental type.
-If I compared him to a Norse God he would be Loki, the mischief-maker.
-He is the one who picks the fights and keeps the pranks going in the troop!
+Colbie was not the sentimental type.
+If I compared him to a Norse god, he'd be Loki, the mischief-maker.
+He's the one who picks the fights and keeps the pranks going in the troop!

 "Brother Johnson," came his explanation for staying with me.
 "I know the way.
 I have been down the path before."